HardlyDifficult/Tutorials/Outline.md

 </details>
 <details><summary>What about an object pool?</summary>

-An object pool may be appropriate to use but we are not implementing it here for simplicity.
+An object pool is an optimization technique which may be appropriate to use but we are not implementing it here for simplicity.
 Additionally the performance gain for a game like this would be negligible.

 What is an object pool?

+Instatiate (creating a new GameObject) is one of the most expensive calls you can make.
+An object pool is the programming term for reusing objects instead of destroying and creating new ones.

-An object pool is the programming term for reusing GameObjects.
-So for this example, instead of destroying a GameObject that falls off screen we would instead have it spawn at the top and go through the entire level again.
+For this example, instead of destroying a GameObject that falls off screen we would instead have it respawn at the top and go through the entire level again.

 When should an object pool be used?

 Objects which destroy and spawn again several times may warrent an object pool.
 There is overhead associated with having and using an object pool so it is not recommended for absolutely everything.
-For example, a boss which is going to surface once should not be in an object pool.
+For example, a boss which is going to surface once in a game may not be a good choice to include in an object pool.

 How is an object pool implemented?

-Basically anytime we spawn a GameObject, we ask the object pool if there is one already available for us to use.
-And when we destroy a GameObject, we would instead do gameObject.SetActive(false) and add to the object pool's list of available objects.
+Basically anytime we spawn a GameObject, we ask the object pool if there is one already available for us to reuse.
+And when we would have destroyed a GameObject, we would instead do gameObject.SetActive(false) and add it to the object pool's list of available objects.

 For more, see [Catlike Coding's Object Pool tutorial](http://catlikecoding.com/unity/tutorials/object-pools/).